OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 Open Science is about changing these research practices through a shift in culture.
 The power of modern Web technologies enables instantaneous sharing, global collaboration, and in an unrestricted fashion.
 This shift in research culture is often referred to as the [**Scholarly Commons**](https://www.force11.org/group/scholarly-commons-working-group), which seeks to explore and redefine what a modern scholarly communication ecosystem should look like.

 The digital era is transforming the way in research is performed, and the limitations of the print era are gone.
 With this, new issues arise, which include the complexities of knowledge capture and communication.
-The framing of these complexities as a 'Commons' integrates the polticial, social, economic, and philosophical dimensions around knowledge.
+The framing of these complexities as a 'Commons' integrates the political, social, economic, and philosophical dimensions around knowledge.

 ### History of Open Science and Open Cultures <a name="Cultures"></a>